daffainfo/ctf-writeup/Security Fest CTF 2023/flagcopy/README.md

 > Jack was a self-proclaimed pirate who believed that information wanted to be free

 ## About the Challenge
-We have been given a website that have a functionality the file called `flag.php` to new destination
+We were given a website that have a functionality the file called `flag.php` to new destination

 ![preview](images/preview.png)